itsTyrion/PluginAnnotationProcessor/README.md

 kapt.arguments {
-    // Add other annotation processor arguments as/if needed or use different values, this is just what I use. arg 'mcPluginVersion', version.contains("SNAPSHOT") ? (version + new Date().format('yyyyMMdd_HHmm')) : version arg 'spigotLibraries', configurations.spigotLib.dependencies.collect { "$it.group:$it.name:$it.version" }.join(';') }
+    // Add other annotation processor arguments as/if needed or use different values, this is just what I use. arg 'mcPluginVersion', version.contains("SNAPSHOT") ? (version + new Date().format('yyyyMMdd_HHmm')) : version
+    // This is only needed if you use the Spigot Library Loader.
+If you use a different name, replace `spigotLib` with it. arg 'spigotLibraries', configurations.spigotLib.dependencies.collect { "$it.group:$it.name:$it.version" }.join(';') }
 ```